 At Elite Performance Therapy we believe that therapeutic massage therapy is a perfect complement to chiropractic care.

 The differences between chiropractic and therapeutic massage therapy are distinct.
-Therapeutic massage therapy is usually done for 40-60 minutes (depending on the client and their requirements which is assessed following an initial consultation), therapists use a variety of techniques to address musculoskeletal conditions.
+Therapeutic massage therapy is usually done for 30-40 minutes (depending on the client and their requirements which is assessed following an initial consultation), therapists use a variety of techniques to address musculoskeletal conditions.
 Gentle kneading and stretching may be incorporated to help relieve tight and tender tissues and alleviate chronic or acute pain syndromes.
 Massage therapists do not manipulate joints in the same way chiropractors do, however they may also use manual therapy which consists of trigger point work or something called active release.
-In trigger point therapy we localize one portion of the dysfunctional muscle and use ischemic compression to restore function.
+In trigger point therapy we localize the weak muscle and use compression to restore function.
 In the active release, we shorten the muscle and make a contact then bring the muscle through its normal plane of motion which then strips the muscle from any muscle adhesions present that may be causing the tightness or restriction.

 Chiropractic treatment is usually around 20 minutes.
-It is based heavily on the chiropractic adjustment which corrects a vertebral subluxation.
-A vertebral subluxation is a term used to describe a joint that has lost a degree of movement, has abnormal muscle pulling on either side and/or has altered neurological function coming from the nerve that exits the spine at that level.
-This involves a firm pressure being applied to the area of subluxation and the joint being corrected.
+It is based heavily on the chiropractic adjustment which corrects a vertebral misalignment.
+A vertebral misalignment is a term used to describe a joint that has lost a degree of movement, has abnormal muscle pulling on either side and/or has altered neurological function coming from the nerve that exits the spine at that level.
+This involves a firm pressure being applied to the area of misalignment and the joint being corrected.
 This will help restore proper function to the nervous system.
 Chiropractors may also include some palliative therapies in their treatment, usually, during an acute pain episode, this may include electric stimulation, heat, ice, cold laser therapy, ultrasound, and/or mechanical traction.

 Physical Benefits to Chiropractic & Therapeutic Massage Therapy